5 Home Remedies for Oxidized Paint You Can Safely Use on Your Car

 You can feel the rough texture of oxidization when you run your hand over your car paintwork.
 A traditional rubbing or cutting compound uses abrasives to remove the thin, damaged top coat of paint to reveal the fresher paint underneath.
 If you do want to experiment with home remedies for oxidized paint, make your own mild rubbing compound with a chalk paste to revive dull or marked paint as follows:

 - Mix a half cup of chalk dust with water to form a paste

 - Gently rub the paste into the problem area to remove the oxidized paint

 - Rinse with clean water and leave to dry

 Chalk powder is cheap to buy and non-toxic.
 Use a microfiber polishing towel to wipe away any chalky residue to reveal a smooth finish.
 Once you have “polished” and spruced up paintwork with your chalk paste, remember to add a protective layer with wax or paint sealant.

 Be mindful of which soap you use to wash your car.
 Chemical-heavy solutions can strip the oil from the paint and exacerbate the problem of damaged paintwork.
-Home remedies for oxidized paint can be found in the bathroom cabinet.
-You can use an organic hair conditioner to gently revive dull and faded paintwork in the same way it brings glossy shine to hair.
+You can find home remedies for oxidized paint in the bathroom cabinet.
+For example, use an organic hair conditioner to gently revive dull and faded paintwork in the same way it brings glossy shine to hair.
 The procedure is:

 - Mix 4 cups of water with 1 cup of hair conditioner